 Time dedicated to the fellowship

-It is not expected that fellows will commit 100% of their contracted time, full-time equivalent (FTE), to this activity throughout its duration.
-However, on average a minimum 50% commitment is expected over the lifetime of the award as this fellowship should be the fellow’s main identity.
+It is not expected that you will commit 100% of your full time equivalent (FTE) contracted time to this activity throughout its duration.
+However, on average a minimum 50% commitment is expected over the lifetime of the award as this fellowship should be the your main identity.
+You may start your award with less than 50% FTE but should increase your commitment to a minimum of 50% FTE within six months of the award start date.

 The fellowship must start by 1 October 2024 and no extensions will be given for delays in the appointment of staff.
 Therefore, when putting together the proposal, the recruitment time for staff required should be taken into consideration.
 In other words, if it is estimated that it will take six months to recruit a PDRA then only 54 months of PDRA time should be requested.
 Only if there is a PDRA or staff member ready by the grant start date should you apply for the full five years (60 months) of time.